G-Myron/g-myron.github.io/Bugs.md

 3. initializePieces(): work with null values and eaten pieces, work with initial value if session is empty.

-4. gameEnd(): Optimize it & Check when it is called (if the saved session is a finished game will it be called?)
+- 4. gameEnd(): Optimize it & if the saved session is a finished game will it be called?
-5. gameEnded: Think about it..
+5. Pawn promotion after reload
-6. isnotThreatened: Throws error when game ends.
+- 6. isnotThreatened: Throws error when game ends.

 7. checkKings()